ciriatico/ML-Anomaly-API-Detection/README.md

 This endpoint returns a visualization of:
 - Historical training data points
-- Anomaly detection thresholds (mean ± 3σ)
-- Model boundaries and statistics
-- Time series trends and patterns

-The plot helps visualize how the model learned from the training data and what constitutes normal vs. anomalous behavior for the specific time series.

-## Algorithm Details

-The system uses a statistical approach for anomaly detection:

-- **Training**: Calculates mean (μ) and standard deviation (σ) from historical data
-- **Prediction**: Classifies a point as anomalous if: `value > μ + 3σ`
-- **Model Type**: Simple statistical model optimized for real-time inference
-- **Threshold**: 3-sigma rule (99.7% of normal data falls within this range)

-This approach provides fast, interpretable anomaly detection suitable for various time series applications including sensor monitoring, system metrics, and business KPIs.

 ### Training Data
 - **timestamps**: Array of Unix timestamps (integers)